isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

   ON
     a.Hugo_Symbol = b.Hugo_Symbol

+  UNION ALL

   --
   -- Then the union.
   --
   SELECT
     count( distinct Hugo_Symbol )
   FROM
     (select * from  g1
        union all
      select * from g2)

-  --
-  -- And we get 1180 for the intersection and 6289 for the union, which is what -- we were expecting given the first row in the above results.
+The above query should return 1180 (intersection) and 6289 (union), which is what we were expecting given the first row in the previous set of results.
-  --

 Next we'll turn our attention to the COSMIC catalog.
 We will select a single sample, and perform the same Jaccard index across all samples in COSMIC